rudyberends/lox-audioserver/README.md

    backends must match; e.g. the Music Assistant provider requires `BackendMusicAssistant` zones.

-When the proxy starts successfully and the Miniserver pairs successfully with the proxy, the Audio Server icon in Loxone Config turns green.
+When the lox-audioserver starts successfully and the Miniserver pairs successfully with the lox-audioserver, the Audio Server icon in
+Loxone Config turns green.

 ## Web Administration

-An always-on admin UI ships with the server at `http://<proxy-ip>:7091/admin`.
+An always-on admin UI ships with the server at `http://<lox-audioserver-ip>:7091/admin`.

 - View and edit Miniserver credentials, zone/back-end mappings, and media provider settings.
-- Save updates directly to `data/config.json`; the service reloads the configuration automatically (no manual restart needed unless the underlying backend requires it).
-The Audio Server IP defaults to the host running the proxy if left blank.
-- When the audio server is unpaired, the admin UI shows only the Miniserver credentials along with a **Pair & Save** button that writes the config and retries pairing.
+- When the audio server is unpaired, the admin UI shows only the Miniserver credentials along with a **Pair** button that writes the config and retries pairing.
 - Refresh Music Assistant player lists when a zone is missing a player ID—the UI surfaces the available IDs reported by the backend instead of printing them to the console.